Dawok/sbs-monitor/README.md

 - Monitors SBS Inkigayo for new posts.
 - Extracts and sends details of new posts to a discord webhook.
 - Stores and tracks checked post numbers to avoid duplicate notifications.
+- Filters posts by title using a configurable regex pattern.

 ## Prerequisites